 Healthy teeth begin with healthy gums.
-A healthy smile is aesthetically pleasing as well as vital to your overall wellbeing.
-If your gums have become red and swollen, you may have developed periodontal disease, which can eventually lead to oral health issues including tooth loss.
-Maintaining proper oral hygiene practices and periodontal care are recommended for aiding in the prevention of gum disease and complete care of your teeth and gums.
+A healthy smile is aesthetically pleasing as well as vital to your overall well being.
+If your gums have become red and swollen, you may have developed periodontal disease, which can eventually lead to tooth loss.
+Maintaining proper oral hygiene and periodontal care are recommended for aiding in the prevention of gum disease and complete care of your mouth.

 What Is Periodontal Disease?